-Stage 1 Shortlisting
+Stage 1: Shortlisting

-Your CV/resume and on-line application responses incorporating the requested information will be assessed to determine whether you are shortlisted for further assessment.
+Your CV/resume and detailed online application responses incorporating the requested information will be assessed to determine whether you are shortlisted for further assessment.
+Please ensure that you provide a competitive response to the online questions.
 Consideration will be given to eligibility requirements as outlined in the JDF and in the job advertisement.

-Stage 2 Psychometric testing
+Stage 2: Psychometric Testing